Claude Sonnet 4.6 vs GPT-5.5 Pro

 Where can I run Claude Sonnet 4.6 and GPT-5.5 Pro?

-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
-GPT-5.5 Pro is available on OpenAI API.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
+GPT-5.5 Pro is available on OpenAI API, OpenRouter, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing